EyasuTeshome/shifttracker/interview-prep/what-makes-a-strong-featured-section.md

 - Web development articles you've posted online (add as a link)
 - Development-related presentations you've given (add as media or as a link)

-In this first version of your LinkedIn page, **add 3 items to this section, and at least 1 of them should be a project with links to the live pdemos**.
+In this first version of your LinkedIn page, **add 3 items to this section, and at least 2 of them should be projects with links to the live demos**.

 As you move through the program and work on more projects, remember to include them here but try to limit yourself to **5-6 items**, total.
 But don't over do it!
 If necessary, replace simple projects with more complex ones.